samuelim01/tp/docs/UserGuide.md

 If you are new here, welcome to WedLog!

-To get started on your wedding planning journey, check out our [quick start guide](#1-quick-start) for a step-by-step guide to download WedLog.
+To get started on your wedding planning journey, check out our [getting started guide](#2-getting-started) for a step-by-step guide to download WedLog.

 Once you have set up WedLog on your computer, head over to our [getting started](#getting-started) section to take your first steps to plan your wedding.